MartinLundqvist/factory-simulator-ai/README.md

 # Factory Simulator with AI Assistance

-An AI-powered factory simulation application built with React, TypeScript, and Express.
+An AI-powered factory simulation and optimization platform built with React, TypeScript, and Express.

 ## Features

 - Interactive factory simulation with real-time state updates
-- AI assistant powered by OpenAI for factory management
+- AI assistant powered by OpenAI for factory management and chat
+- AI-powered planner agent for autonomous factory optimization
+- Multi-session support for concurrent users
+- Real-time metrics visualization and analysis
 - Server-Sent Events (SSE) for real-time data streaming
 - Production-ready build configuration
 - Docker support for easy deployment